darrenburns/textual-autocomplete/README.md

     app.run()
 ```

-Notice the count displayed in the left column increment and decrement based on the character count in the input.
+Notice the count displayed in the prefix increment and decrement based on the character count in the input.

 ![Screen Recording 2025-03-18 at 18 26 42](https://github.com/user-attachments/assets/ca0e039b-8ae0-48ac-ba96-9ec936720ded)